Junyoungpark/CGS/README.md

 # Convergent Graph Solvers

-The official code repository of Convergent Graph Solvers (CGS).
+The official code repository of Convergent Graph Solvers (CGS)

 ## Paper
 For more details, please see our paper [Convergent Graph Solvers](https://openreview.net/forum?id=ItkxLQU01lD) which has been accepted at ICLR 2022.